DPDK/dpdk/doc/guides/nics/mlx5.rst

   save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.

-  It is currently only supported on the ConnectX-4 Lx family of adapters.
+  It is currently only supported on the ConnectX-4 Lx and ConnectX-5 families of adapters.
 Enabled by default.

 Prerequisites
 -------------